 - People who suffer from fibromyalgia don’t necessarily show outward signs of the disease.

 - Some companies categorize fibromyalgia the same as a mental health disorder and limit their disability benefits at 12 to 24 months.

 - Doctors need to rely on the patient’s subjective reports of pain to make their diagnosis.

 - There are currently no objective tests to show you have fibromyalgia.

-Taken together, these facts encourage insurance companies to deny claims, even in cases where the Social Security Administration may have already awarded disability benefits.
+Taken together, these facts encourage insurance companies to deny and terminate claims, even in cases where the Social Security Administration may have already awarded disability benefits.

 Don’t settle for defeat

-Insurance companies often believe they’ll get away with the denials.
+Insurance companies often believe they’ll get away with the denials for fibromyalgia claims.
 Many people give up when faced with proving their claims.
-But you have a right to your insurance benefits, and the insurer has a legal obligation to act in good faith.
-With the help of an attorney, you can fight back against unjust denials.
+But you have a right to your long term disability benefits.
+With the help of an experienced ERISA attorney, you can fight back against unjust denials and terminations.